To Obtain a Building Permit

 Please note that applications for a Farm Exemption MUST be accompanied by a site plan showing the location & size of all buildings on the property, floor plan showing use, elevation drawing showing height to highest point, a current title search and copies of all covenants, easements and rights of way registered on the title.
 The RDOS can obtain these documents for the applicant if necessary.
 All associated fees must be paid before Exemption can be issued.

 Applications for Demolitions

-Applications cost $500 with a refund of up to 50% of the fee available subject to the owner submitting reciepts proving compliance with the approved disposal plan and a satisfactory inspection of the demolition site by a building official.
+Demolition applications cost $150.
+The owner must prove compliance with the approved disposal plan and pass an inspection of the demolition site by a building official.

 Applications for Complex Buildings

-In addition to the above requirements, applications for complex buildings must include a letter of assurance in the form of Schedule A, Building Code analysis, and letters of assurance in the form of Schedules B-1 and B-2 for each registered professional required on the project.
+In addition to the above requirements, applications for complex buildings must include a letter of assurance in the form of Schedule A, Building Code analysis, and letters of assurance (Schedule B) for each registered professional required on the project.